Calling on applicants for the fall 2021 semester!

-- Do you have English writing and reading skills?*
+- Do you have good English writing and reading skills?

 - Are you a citizen of a developing country?

-If you answered YES to all these questions, the WDL Scholarship is perfect for you!
+If you answered YES to these questions, the WDL Scholarship is perfect for you!

-If you are interested in being considered for the WDL scholarship, complete the Expression of Interest form by clicking the below link and return it no later than June 30, 2018.
+If you are interested in being considered for the WDL Scholarship, complete the Expression of Interest Form (click the link below) and return it no later than December 11, 2020.
 This form helps determine eligibility for the WDL scholarship.